Skip to main content

 Discover bespoke fragrances in Florence’s scent workshops.

 The craft of creating luscious perfumes flourished in Florence during the early 16th century.
 Catherine de’ Medici was a particular lover of elegant scents, and aristocratic Florentines would source their scents from the Pharmacy of Santa Maria Novella and other city perfumeries.
-Perfume enthusiasts can still purchase unique scents, luscious soaps, body lotions, and other souvenirs from Florence at the original Santa Maria Novella and SS.
-Annunziata pharmacies, both in operation for almost 500 years, or modern local workshops such as AcquaFlor, Dr. Vanjes, or Sileno Chiloni.
+Perfume enthusiasts can still purchase unique scents, luscious soaps, body lotions, and other unique souvenirs from Florence at the original Santa Maria Novella and SS.
+Annunziata pharmacies, both in operation for almost 500 years, or modern local workshops like AcquaFlor, Dr. Vanjes, or Sileno Chiloni.

 Insider tip: The original Officina Profumo Farmaceutica of Santa Maria Novella is part of the monastery complex.
 Its beautifully frescoed rooms just next to the Basilica of Santa Maria Novella are worth a visit even if you don’t plan on shopping.